tolstenko/coolify-documentation/coolify-v3/rollsecretkey.md

 If you are just installing Coolify, you do not need to do anything.

+## Force roll secret key

+1. Login to your Coolify instance via SSH.
+2. Run the following command: `docker exec -ti coolify bash`.
+Now you are in the Coolify container.
+3. You will work in the `/app/.env` file.
+You can edit it with `vi .env`.
+4. Delete `COOLIFY_SECRET_KEY_BETTER`.
+5. Login to your Coolify instance on the web interface.
+6. Go to `Settings` and fill the `Rollback` input field with `3.12.33` (or the latest version - you can check it [here](https://get.coollabs.io/versions.json)) and click on `Rollback`.

+If you have any questions, please [contact us](../contact.md).

 ## Rollback to old secret key

 If you want to rollback to the old secret key, you need to do the followings: